southside-chillers/southside.chillers.online/southside/content/chapters/are-you-there-kord.md

 {
+    "appearances": [
+        "hanamir",
+        "hermione",
+        "galadriel",
+        "harlan",
+        "redyl",
+        "tannin"
+    ],
+    "appearances_weight": 260,
     "chapter": "26: Part I",
     "date": "2018-05-25T12:00:00-04:00",
     "description": "Sometimes even the toughest heroes need a hand.", "title": "Are You There, Kord?
 It's Me, Harlan"
 }

-The adventurers make their way back over the bridge to meet up with [Tannin](/characters/tannin/) and Redyl.
+The adventurers make their way back over the bridge to meet up with [Tannin](/characters/tannin/) and [Redyl](/characters/redyl/).
 The two are sitting on a bench and look to be deep in an animated conversation.

 “...and that’s how I learned to ride dolphins into battle.
 It’s all in the knees!”
 Tannin says.
 He and Redyl both laugh.
 “Oh, hi guys.”